boldare/testing-framework/docs-sources/source/includes/_project_setup.md

 ## data/pageUrlData.js

 `data/pageUrlData.js` file is (currently) required by `validateUrlByRoute` and `loadPageByRoute` methods.
-Probably wan't be neeeded in next major version.
+Probably won't be neeeded in next major version because these methods are marked as deprecated now.

 ```javascript
 module.exports = {